What does an Addiction Counselor in Connecticut do? What is Their Job Role?

 Candidates must take the International Certification & Reciprocity Consortium Examination for Alcohol and Drug Counselors.
 The ICRC exam’s questions are in a multiple choice format, with the candidate choosing between four possible responses.
 Of these four choices, just one answer is considered the best.
 Candidates only receive credit for choosing that best response.

 Candidates go through testing via the Connecticut Certification Board, with all examinations done via computer.
-There is only one testing center authorized by the board in the state, located at 98 South Turnpike Road, Suite D, Wallingford, and the test is conducted four times a year.
+There is only one testing center authorized by the Connecticut Certification Board, located at 98 South Turnpike Road, Suite D, Wallingford, and the test is conducted four times a year.
 The state Department of Public Health notifies the Connecticut Certification Board about the candidate’s eligibility status.

 Upon successful completion of the exam, candidates must send in the ICRC verification form to the Department of Public Health.
 Once the test is passed and all clinical supervision requirements are complete and verified, the candidate may apply for licensure from the Department.